cortexlabs/cortex/docs/cluster/uninstall.md

 rm -rf ~/.cortex
 ```

-If you modified your bash profile, you may also wish to remove `source <(cortex completion)` from it.
+If you modified your bash profile, you may also wish to remove `source <(cortex completion)`.

 ## Cleaning up AWS